This accessibility statement applies to CDALC.

 We know some parts of this website aren’t fully accessible.
-We have an action plan and are working to put this right.

-The County Durham Association of Local Councils (CDALC) is responsible for enforcing the accessibility regulations.
-If you’re not happy with how we respond, please contact the Equality Advisory and Support Service (EASS).
+The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
+If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).